 United Explorer card recent changes

-While the current 60,000-point bonus is not the card’s highest ever, it is very generous given the relatively low spending requirement.
-Previous bonuses have required a spend of $8,000 or more to reach the 60,000-mile mark.
+The card’s current 40,000-point bonus is not the card’s highest ever, but it is fairly generous considering the relatively low spending requirement.

 |Change date||Sign-up bonus|